Adverse Childhood Experiences (ACEs)

 Continuing Education Units (CEUs)

 Sensational Brain LLC is an AOTA Approved Provider of professional development.
 Course approval ID# 01654.
-This distance-learning independent format is offered at 0.2 CEUs, Intermediate Level, OT Delivery Service.
+This distance-learning, independent format is offered at 0.2 CEUs, Intermediate Level, OT Service Service.
 AOTA does not endorse specific course content, products, or clinical procedures.

 ♦ Information on refunds and returns